kk17m/RADIATION-DOSIMETRY-AND-CALIBRATION-/README.md

 # RADIATION DOSIMETRY AND CALIBRATION
-**About :** Calibration GUI application for the absorbed dose to water calculations.
+**About :** GUI application for the absorbed dose to water calculation and calibration.

 *To run the application open calibration.fig*